r00t-tsai/WebB/README.md

 * Microsoft Edge WebView2 Runtime

 ## Security Considerations ##
 ### This browser stores the session ID, cookies, history, and passwords in your local disk (Not in a Cloud server as it is a breach of privacy on my end).
-So it does not send any data over the internet but local intrusions/tampering of the files resulting in privacy leakage is not a bi-party problem. ###
+So it does not send any data (only IP addresses for geolocation/google suggests/weather, news, and other APIs)  over the internet but local intrusions/tampering of the files resulting in privacy leakage is not a bi-party problem. ###
 ---
 This script is a side project and a practice for creating GUIs using AutoHotkey.
 It is nowhere near production-grade so expect some bugs along the way if you would try it.
 ---